vncgrvs/aws-sancheck/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.leanix.net/en/)

 This is a Python CLI to prepare the scan for [LeanIX Cloud Intelligence](https://dev.leanix.net/docs/cloud-intelligence).
 The CLI allows to check a given IAM role against all requirements and if successfull already populates the minimum-viable scan config in the scan config in the admin setting of the LeanIX CI Workspace.
+It also reads all activated cost-allocation tags.

 ### Built With